 How to protect your indoors space from mosquitoes?

-Also you can always use things like spray repellents and spray your windows and doors, burn mosquito repelling candles or even try mosquito zappers that are devices which use ultraviolet light to attract insects and then kill them using an electroshock, or mosquito traps that consists of substances for mosquito attraction and kill the mosquitoes once they are trapped inside the device.
-However, not all of these devices and mosquito repelling options are that efficient.
-The truth is that every mosquito repelling method have some flaws.
+Also you can always use things like spray repellents and spray your windows and doors, burn mosquito-repelling candles or even try mosquito zappers that are devices which use ultraviolet light to attract insects and then kill them using an electroshock, or mosquito traps that consists of substances for mosquito attraction and kill the mosquitoes once they are trapped inside the device.
+However, not all of these devices and mosquito-repelling options are that efficient.
+The truth is that every mosquito-repelling method has some flaws.
 For example, bug zappers along with mosquitoes can zap also some beneficial insects like bees, as well as some of these zappers are great at attracting mosquitoes but not so great at killing them.
-The same can be said for mosquito traps, especially homemade ones, and mosquito candles, because these scented candles actually can increase the amount of mosquitoes in your area.
+The same can be said for mosquito traps, especially homemade ones, and mosquito candles because these scented candles actually can increase the number of mosquitoes in your area.
 So which are the best ways to protect your home from mosquitoes?

-I would say that the best ways to keep the mosquitoes out of your house is to use previously mentioned screens and mosquito nets, because they ensure that mosquitoes don’t get in your house in the first place and therefore they cannot bite you.
+I would say that the best way to keep the mosquitoes out of your house is to use previously mentioned screens and mosquito nets because they ensure that mosquitoes don’t get in your house in the first place and therefore they cannot bite you.

 How to keep your backyard mosquito free?

-And lastly, you can even plant some cat nip, peppermint, marigolds, lavender and basil around your property, because these plants are natural mosquito repellents and will help you to keep mosquitoes away, so you can live your life without worrying about mosquitoes and the diseases they have ability to infect you with.
+And lastly, you can even plant some catnip, peppermint, marigolds, lavender, and basil around your property, because these plants are natural mosquito repellents and will help you to keep mosquitoes away, so you can live your life without worrying about mosquitoes and the diseases they have the ability to infect you with.